xmos/lib_spi/doc/rst/lib_spi.rst

 The setup and hold timings are inherited from the underlying xCORE device.
 For details on these timing please refer to the device datasheet.

+When operating above 20 Mbps please also see :ref:`MISO port timing`

 Mode 0 - CPOL: 0 CPHA 0
 =======================